 Travel Tip: Combine your visit with a Dubai Creek dhow cruise or a stop at Heritage Village for a full historical day.

-Wonder at the thousands of Arabian Gulf natural pearls in different shapes and colors - ivory white and so rose pink.
+1. The Pearl Exhibition: Marvel at the natural Arabian Gulf pearls in various shapes and subtle hues, ranging from ivory white to soft rose pink.
 These pearls used to drive the economy and international trade of Dubai.

 From Downtown Dubai: